antoooks/antoooks.github.io/_posts/2020-05-28-About-Server-Sizing.md

 - A good rule of thumb: A single core supports 4 VMs, this may vary from 1-2 VMs per core to 8-10 VMs per core
 - When server sizing, you should always have at least one more core than the maximum number of vCPUs assigned to a single VM.
 - More CPU core means more threads, usually each core can handle **2 threads**.
 But there are also exist special processors that has 4 to 8 threads per core, like the SPARC processor.
-- More threads means more task can be done simultaneously, which makes the CPU perfomance better and effectively faster.
+- More threads means more task can be done simultaneously, which makes the CPU perfomance better and effectively faster dependending on how the program runs*.

 In the middle of learning about this, I stumbled upon an interesting journal.
 In that journal it is said that there are actual formula to calculate a CPU demand at all times by it's request amount.